Marketing The SPIRITUAL FREEMASONRY Series

 3 My platform

 I introduce some of the topics from this book (as a teaser for the book) on YouTube: “Spiritual Freemasonry.”
-I have made about 60 videos, and have had 75,000 visits to the site in a year, and about 2,000 subscribers.
+I have made about 78 videos, and have had 75,000 visits to the site in a year, and about 3,800 subscribers to date.
+On Reedsy Discovery, there are 10,100 followers, on FaceBook page "Spiritual Freemasonry" 3,000 followers, Twitter 6,800 followers and on my podcast "Spiritual Freemasonry" (on Spotify, Apple, Google &c) which is in year three, there have been 57,000 downloads (USA 58% and UK 28%).

 As my background is in research, I often give lectures to various Masonic bodies on the historical background to the fraternity.
 I intend to travel to the Far East (especially Taiwan and HongKong), Europe and the States, lecturing and promoting the book.

-I also hope to cooperate with Freemasons in the Grand Lodge of China (in Taiwan) as this book covers not only their Daoist roots, remembering that most ethnic Chinese came to Taiwan after the Fall of the Ming Dynasty, which is exactly the time-frame of my book, so the book will also appeal to the members there.
+I also hope to cooperate with Freemasons in the Grand Lodge of China (in Taiwan) as this book covers their Daoist roots, remembering that most ethnic Chinese came to Taiwan after the Fall of the Ming Dynasty, which is exactly the time-frame of my book, so it should appeal to the members there.

 4 My background